-(h) Segmentation with newly grown shoulder region
+Segmentation (h) with new grown shoulder region

-Figure 3.20: In Figures 3.20a-3.20c an example of removing improbable hair regions is presented.
+Figure 3.20: In Figures 3.20a-3.20c an example of removing an improbable hair region is presented.
 Figures 3.20d-3.20h show a case where the shoulder regions are very similar to the adjacent hair region, and therefore are relabeled as hair.
 Afterwards a new shoulder region segmentation process is initiated.

-regions, the neighboring pixels of every unlabeled pixel are examined.
+the morphological process described in section Section 3.5.1.
+To classify the unknown regions, the neighboring pixels of every unlabeled pixel are examined.
 Of course just neighboring pixels that already carry a valid label are considered.
-If there are only pixels of one certain label among them, the decision is easy and the unknown pixel is assigned this sole label.
-But if there are more valid labels available, we must choose the most probable one.
+If there are only pixels of one certain label among them the decision is easy and the unknown pixel is assigned this sole label.
+But if there are more valid labels available we must choose the most probable one.
 In order to do so a probability map is calculated for all four labels as specified in section Section 3.3.2.1.
 Each of the four maps contains the probability values for one label based on the image content.
 The unknown pixel is now assigned the label that, among all neighboring labels, has the highest value at the pixel's position in its probability map.